rlite/rlite/README.md

     (node A)$ rinaperf -l

-while the other node runs the server
+while the other node runs the client in ping mode

     (node B)$ rinaperf